jackfrost68/Spotify_Analysis/README.md

 <ins>*Conclusion:*</ins>

-According to the dataset and model, duration is a key attribute when selecting genres, even for HipHop & RnB.
-Over the last five years, the average of a song has steadily decreased.
+According to the dataset and models, tempo and duration are a key attributes when selecting genres, even for HipHop & RnB.
+Over the last ten years, the average of a song has steadily decreased.
 This trend could be attributed to the prolonged exposure to shorter forms of media from platforms like TikTok, Snapchat and Instagram.
 Producers and artists can leverage this insight to accurately time their songs that suit today's listener's shorter attention spans.

 Severally, I found myself annoyed at the short songs from some of my favorite artists.
 I'm not naming anyone but, * cough * [Sir](https://www.youtube.com/@sirvevo2080) * cough * , Please make longer songs, thank you!